-- pdf_pages A list of one or more filenames, will be merged into output_file. - pdfmark A PostScript file intended for Ghostscript with details on how to perform the PDF/A conversion. - output_file The name of the desired output file.
+- pdf_pages A list of one or more filenames, will be merged into output_file. - pdfmark A PostScript file intended for Ghostscript with details on how to perform the PDF/A conversion. - output_file The name of the desired output file. - context The current context.

-- compression One of 'jpeg', 'lossless', ''.
-For 'jpeg', the PDF/A generator should convert all images to JPEG encoding where possible.
-For lossless, all images should be converted to FlateEncode (lossless PNG).
-If an empty string, the PDF generator should make its own decisions about how to encode images. - pdf_version The minimum PDF version that the output file should be.
+- pdf_version The minimum PDF version that the output file should be.
 At its own discretion, the PDF/A generator may raise the version, but should not lower it. - pdfa_part The desired PDF/A compliance level, such as '2B'. - progressbar_class The class of a progress bar with a tqdm-like API.
 An instance of this class will be initialized when PDF/A conversion begins, using instance = progressbar_class(total: int, desc: str, unit:str), defining the number of work units, a user-visible description, and the name of the work units ("page").
 Then instance.update() will be called when a work unit is completed.
-If None, no progress information is reported.
+If None, no progress information is reported. - stop_on_soft_error If there is an "soft error" such that PDF/A generation can proceed and produce a valid PDF/A, but output may be invalid or may not visually resemble the original, the implementer of this hook should raise a detailed exception.
+If False, continue processing and report by logging it.
+If the hook cannot proceed, it should always raise an exception, regardless of this setting.

-Path - If successful, the hook should return output_file.
+Returns Path - If successful, the hook should return output_file.